Murder of Durval Teófilo Filho

 The murder of Durval Teófilo Filho took place on the night of 2 February 2022 in São Gonçalo, Rio de Janeiro, Brazil.
 He was shot by a neighbour as he arrived at the building where he lived.
 The shooter allegedly thought that Durval was a burglar.

 Background

 Durval Teófilo Filho, 38 years old at the time, was described by friends and relatives as someone "helpful, intelligent, hardworking, smiling and family".
-He had been married for thirteen years to Luziane Teófilo, with whom he had a daughter, aged six at the time.
-Twelve years ago, he lived in a condominium in São Gonçalo, which he bought in search of more security.
+He had been married for 13 years to Luziane Teófilo, with whom he had a daughter, aged six at the time.
+He lived in a condominium in São Gonçalo, which he bought in search of more security.
 Durval worked as a stock replenisher in a supermarket in Niterói.

 Murder

 Shortly after 10PM, Durval left the supermarket where he worked.
 He arrived home and was preparing to open the gate, looking for the key in his backpack.
 At that time, he was shot three times by his neighbor Aurélio Alves Bezerra, a Navy sergeant, who was inside a car.
 According to Aurélio, after seeing that Durval had approached his car very quickly, he decided to shoot him, hitting his stomach.
 He stated that he "believed that he would be robbed, as Durval was touching something around his waist, which he believed to be a firearm", while also saying that "since it was raining, he could not see with precision what Durval was holding".
 Aurélio asked if Durval was armed, and he replied that he was not.
 After confirming that Durval really wasn't armed, Aurélio came to help and took him to the Alberto Torres State Hospital, but he died on the spot.
 The report from the Instituto Médico Legal (IML) reported that the cause of death was bleeding caused by a firearm projectile.